-As Australia prepares to recognise International Day of People with Disability (IDPwD), the DDI Index evaluates disability diversity and inclusion in the nation’s workplaces.
+As Australia prepares to recognise International Day of People with Disability (IDPwD), the DDI Index evaluates disability diversity and inclusivity in the nation’s workplaces.

 The 2021 Index score was 56.2, down marginally from last year’s inaugural score of 57.6 indicating the impact of COVID-19 that led to a decline in Culture and Accessibility scores.